Aircraft History

 J-Aircraft "Ki-61 unrestored wing section - And a visit to Weeks Air Museum, 1987"

-Thanks to Robert Jarrett for additional information and Jim Long for manufacture data
+Thanks to Robert Jarrett and Jim Long for additional information

 Are you a relative or associated with any person mentioned?